List of Trump's accusers and their allegations of sexual misconduct

-Then-Trump 2016 campaign spokeswoman Hicks told the paper that McGillivray's allegation “lacks any merit or veracity.”
+Then Trump 2016 campaign spokeswoman Hicks told the paper that McGillivray's allegation “lacks any merit or veracity.”

-The photographer's brother, Daryl Davidoff, told ABC News and other news organizations he was also at Mar-a-Lago on the night in question and doesn’t believe McGillivray's story.
+The photographer's brother, Daryl Davidoff, told ABC News and other news organizations that he was also at Mar-a-Lago on the night in question and doesn’t believe McGillivray's story.

 Daryl Davidoff also told The Palm Beach Post he believed McGillivray had made up the story as a publicity stunt.
 “Nobody saw it happen and she just wanted to be in the limelight,” he told the Post.